service84-io/feature-flag-default-value/README.md

 limitations under the License.

 ## Usage
+This library defines a naive implementation for the Service84.IO FeatureFlagAPI that simply returns the default value.

+### Availability
 This library is available from Maven Central with more information at https://mvnrepository.com/artifact/io.service84.library/featureflagdefaultvalue

 ### Dependencies
-This library defines a naive implementation for the Service84.IO FeatureFlagAPI that simply returns the default value.
+This library has no dependencies.

 ## Build
 This is a Java 11 project that builds best with Gradle 6.3